Kelvin MacKenzie

 Kelvin Calder MacKenzie (born 22 October 1946) is an English media executive and a former newspaper editor.
-He became editor of The Sun in 1981, by which time the publication was established as Britain's largest circulation newspaper.
+He became editor of The Sun in 1981, by which time the publication had been established as Britain's largest-circulation newspaper.
 After leaving The Sun in 1994, he was appointed to executive roles in satellite television and other broadcasting outlets, as well as being involved in a number of publishing enterprises.

-After short periods as a columnist at the Daily Mail and The Daily Telegraph, MacKenzie returned to The Sun in the same role.
-His contract was terminated by mutual consent in May 2017 after being suspended.
+After short periods as a columnist at the Daily Mail and The Daily Telegraph, MacKenzie returned to The Sun as a columnist.
+His contract was terminated by mutual consent in May 2017, after he was suspended for comparing footballer Ross Barkley to a gorilla.

 Early life and career

 MacKenzie was born in Thanet, Kent, to Ian and Mary MacKenzie, both journalists working for The South London Observer.
+He is of Scottish descent, with ancestors from Aberdeenshire.

 When the South London Press took over their paper, Mary became press chief for the Conservative leader of the Greater London Council, Horace Cutler.
 Educated at Alleyn's School in Dulwich, MacKenzie left school with one O-level in English literature.
-He joined the South East London Mercury at 17, and worked on local and then national newspapers, including the Daily Express, for the next ten years.
+He joined the South East London Mercury at 17 and, for the next ten years, worked on local and then national newspapers, including the Daily Express.

-MacKenzie has said that he discovered early on in his career that he had little writing ability and that his talents lay in making up headlines and laying out pages.
-By 1978, at the age of 32, he was managing editor of the New York Post, two years after it had been purchased by Rupert Murdoch.
+MacKenzie has said that, early in his career, he discovered that he had little writing ability and that his talents lay in making up headlines and laying out pages.
+By 1978, at the age of 32, he became managing editor of the New York Post, two years after it had been purchased by Rupert Murdoch.